 Westpac's external auditor is PricewaterhouseCoopers ("PwC"), appointed by shareholders at the 2002 Annual General Meeting ("AGM").
-Westpac's present PwC lead audit partner is Michael Codling and the quality review partner is Wayne Andrews.
-Mr Codling and Mr Andrews assumed responsibility for these roles in December 2011 and January 2015 respectively.
+Prior to 2002, individuals who were partners of PwC or its antecedent firms were Westpac's external auditors from 1968.
+Westpac's present PwC lead audit partner is Lona Mathis and the quality review partner is Wayne Andrews.
+Ms Mathis and Mr Andrews assumed responsibility for these roles in June 2017 and January 2015 respectively.